Decoding Partial Differential Equations: Cross-Modal Adaptation of Decoder-only Models to PDEs: Related Work

 \subsection{Cross-Modal Adaptation}

-In recent years, a more extreme approach for large language model adaptation has been introduced, known as cross-modal adaptation.
-Such approaches involve adapting models to new modalities unseen by the model during pre-training.
+Although language model adaptation is an important feature within natural language applications (across domains, languages, varieties, for particular use cases, etc.), a more extreme approach known as cross-modal adaptation has recently been introduced, which involves adapting models to new modalities unseen by the model during pre-training.
+The concept of modality is not well-defined in this literature, but the key idea is to adapt models to a data modality that is entirely different from the modality that a model was pre-trained on, and which should, in theory, have no connection, unlike speech and text representing the same utterance.
 Most of the proposed methods focus on the fine-tuning stage of large language models.
-These methods include Frozen Pretrained Transformers \citep[FPT;][]{lu2022frozen}, ORCA \citep{shen2023cross}, Patch Replacement \citep[PaRe;][]{pmlr-v235-cai24c}, Modality kNowledge Alignment \citep[UPS;][MoNA]{pmlr-v235-ma24d}, Unified PDE Solver \citep[UPS;][]{shen2024ups}, and more.
-All these methods purport to take advantage of the knowledge and skills the model acquires during pre-training, to minimize the amount of fine-tuning necessary to adapt it to a new modality.
-These techniques have a lot of potential to be used for various scientific machine learning tasks, and recently, some practical applications have been presented, including seismic monitoring \citep{wang2025seismollm} and time series forecasting \citep{liu2025calf}.
+These methods include Frozen Pretrained Transformers \citep[FPT;][]{lu2022frozen}, ORCA \citep{shen2023cross}, Patch Replacement \citep[PaRe;][]{pmlr-v235-cai24c}, Modality kNowledge Alignment \citep[MoNA;][]{pmlr-v235-ma24d}, Unified PDE Solver \citep[UPS;][]{shen2024ups}, and more.
+All these methods take advantage of model pre-training, to minimize the amount of fine-tuning necessary to adapt it to a new modality.
+These techniques have a lot of potential to be used for various scientific machine learning tasks, and some practical applications have also been presented, including seismic monitoring \citep{wang2025seismollm}, time series forecasting \citep{liu2025calf}, and physics simulations \citep{ohana2024well}.